payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/onboarding-apis/create_merchant_api.md

       </td>

       <td>
-        Merchant ID, a unique identifier in the system
+        Merchant ID, a unique identifier in the system.
+        **Note**: PayU recommends you to save or retain this value as it is used as the path parameter with [Get Merchant API](ref:get_merchant_api)  to get the merchant details.
       </td>

       <td>